Migrating to the Cloud with Azure: Your Complete Checklist

 Key Areas to Analyze:

-• Application Functionality: Evaluate each application's function and interdependencies with other systems to see how well it fits with Azure services.
+• Application Functionality: Assess each application's functionality and interdependencies with other systems to determine how well it aligns with Azure services.

-• Technical Stack: Verify that Azure supports the databases, programming languages, frameworks, and other technologies utilized by each application.
+• Technical Stack: Confirm that Azure accommodates the databases, programming languages, frameworks, and other technologies used by each application.

-• Resource Utilization: Examine how your apps are currently using CPU, memory, storage, and network resources to forecast future requirements and schedule appropriate Azure provisioning.
+• Resource Utilization: Review how your apps are currently consuming CPU, memory, storage, and network resources to project future needs and plan corresponding Azure provisioning.

-• Security Requirements: Examine your apps' and data's security precautions, spotting any sensitive data and figuring out how best to handle it on Azure.
+• Security Requirements: Review the security measures in place for your apps and data, identifying any sensitive information and determining how to securely manage it on Azure.

 Review Data and Assess Network Requirements